Interacting with Computers/BCS INTERACTIONS Group

 What Next for UX Tools: from screens to smells, from sketch to code, supporting design for rich interactions

-recording of this session on our YouTube channel
+Watch the recording on our YouTube channel